Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 - better trekking

-- more chance to get away from the busy scene
+- more chances to get away from the busy scene

 But the islands are so close it's easy to choose a resort on either and jump across to the other to check the scene - water taxi price between the Long Beach on Kecil and the pier at Perhentian Island Resort was only rm10 in July 2011.

-Alternatively, why not do as I did in both my July 1999 and July 2011 visits and split your stay between resorts on both islands?
+Alternatively, why not do as I did in my 1999, 2011 and 2013 visits and split your stay between resorts on both islands?
 You are moving to a new island and resort, but it only takes 5 minutes and minimal expense.

 (from the south)